starphillips/BristolOpenData/docs/testing.md

 </ol>

 <h4> Test Case ID: MT-002</h4>
-Test Case Name: View Details of an Advice Center<br>
+Test Case Name: View Details of an Advice Centre<br>
 Description: Verify that users can view details of an individual advice centre.<br>
 Prerequisites: Access to the advice drop-in centre system.<br>